 Solar panels are not immune to endure these frequent weather changes.
 The constant expansion and contraction phenomenon put them under strain and then they form cracks.

-Due to these microcracks, the electrical connections collapse in the module.
+Due to these microcracks, the electrical connections collapse in the panel.
 There are only a few paths to travel for the electrons from the sun and that influences the low energy yield to power your business, farm and home.

 Solar panel discolouration